 CRIME SHORTS: An e-book series

 So many people commute, so many are stuck in airports.
-Short stories of around 5000 words suit these readers very well.
+Short stories of around 5000-7000 words suit these readers very well.
 Crime fiction engages the attention without murdering the mind.
-I thought there was a need for such stories but perhaps not for the expected offences.
-I aimed to look at something different, something thought-provoking.
-Gradually I am building up a series.
+I’ve aimed at something thought-provoking.
+Gradually I am building up a series that will be published in one volume

 What was the choirboy’s sinister find?
 10 year-old Jake can’t tell police anything about it, although the Children’s Home say he’s the cleverest boy there.
 What does he really know?